ericdaher/ericdaher/README.md

 ## Hi there 👋

-I'm a computer engineering student at Unicamp, currently working at Solvian in Campinas - Brazil.
+I'm a computer engineering student at Unicamp, currently working as a junior back-end developer at Blu in Campinas - Brazil.
 Always trying to broaden my horizons and learn new things!
  <br/>At the moment studying front-end (React) and back-end (Ruby on Rails).
  <br/>You can reach me at: <br/>
 [![Linkedin Badge](https://img.shields.io/badge/-EricDaher-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/eric-ribeiro-daher-7aa8a0b7/)](https://www.linkedin.com/in/eric-ribeiro-daher-7aa8a0b7/)